Stuart MacGill: Test career

 In the 3rd Test against South Africa at Adelaide in January 1998, MacGill was selected as Australia's second spinner and helped them to draw the match with 3 for 22 in the second innings.
-He next appeared in October of that year for a tour of Pakistan, finishing the series as Australia's top wicket taker with 15 victims at 27.46.
+He next appeared in October of that year for a tour of Pakistan, finishing the series as Australia's top wicket taker with 15 wickets at 27.46.

 MacGill kept his spot in the side when they returned home for an Ashes series, again finishing as Australia's most successful bowler with 27 wickets at 17.70.
 His tally included his then career best innings figures of 7 for 50, made in the 5th Test at Sydney.
 He took a total of 12 wickets in that match and had done enough to convince the selectors to use two spinners for their tour of the West Indies.
 The leg-spin duo of Warne and MacGill had limited success: Warne, who was returning from injury, took 2 wickets in three tests, while MacGill took 12 wickets in four tests, as Australia drew the series 2–2.

 The following summer, with Warne back to full fitness, MacGill was dropped from the side, only returning when Warne was again injured in the summer of 2000–2001, when Australia hosted the West Indies.
 In a series whitewash, all the Australian bowlers bar MacGill, who took 16 wickets at 31.31, managed to average under 20 with the ball.

 He played his next Test in January 2002 against South Africa, taking 7 wickets.
 With Warne unavailable for the 4th and 5th Tests of the 2002/03 Ashes series, MacGill came in and despite taking 12 wickets he averaged over 40.